YugabyteDB-Samples/ysql-case-studies/json-relational-equivalence/README.md

 - from _jsonb_ to SQL, using the `->>` and`->` operators, and the _jsonb_populate_record()_ built-in function
 - from SQL to _jsonb_ using the _to_jsonb()_ built-in function.

-These facts interfere with the _source-target_ identity test.
+These facts could interfere with the _source-target_ identity test.

 - When the `->>` operator extracts from an absent key, it brings a _SQL null_ value to the target SQL variable.
 (Other JSON features do this too.)
 - The transformation from a composite type occurrence to a JSON _object_ brings an explicit « _"some key": null_ » to the value of the JSON key that maps the composite type's attribute that is a _SQL null_.

-And so special application code is needed to accommodate it.

-However, the problem is solved trivially by implementing two complementary functions:
+And so special application code is needed to accommodate this.
+The problem is solved trivially by implementing two complementary functions:

 - _no_null_keys()_ checks that a _jsonb_ value has no occurrences of « _"some key": null_ »